 Should I Trade in My RV?

-The lower the price of your RV, the less you’re going to pay in sales tax.
-(Though some states won’t consider the trade adjusted price when they charge you sales tax.)
+In many states you’ll pay less for sales tax the lower your RV’s price.
+Though some states won’t consider the trade adjusted price when they charge you sales tax.

 Your trade’s value may also give the dealership more wiggle room on the price of your next RV.
 The dealer may decide that they can sell you your new RV for less margin because they can make up the difference when they sell your used RV.

-This, of course, is not always the case.
-Discounts on your new RV will depend on a lot of factors, like the condition of your trade, the potential of your trade to sell, the RV you’re buying, etc.
+This is not always the case, though.
+Discounts on your new RV will depend on things like the condition of your trade, the potential of your trade to sell, the RV you’re buying, etc.

 If you bought your last RV from Bish’s RV then you’re a member of Bish’s Diamond Club.
 This membership includes a voucher that will get you more for your trade at a Bish’s location.
 The voucher is worth $500 – $2,000 more on your trade, depending on your RV.